 In respect of available-for-sale equity securities, impairment losses previously recognised in profit or loss are not reversed through profit or loss.
-Any increase in fair value subsequent to an impairment loss is recognised in other comprehensive income and accumulated under the heading of investments revaluation reserve.
+Any increase in fair value subsequent to an impairment loss is recognised in other comprehensive income and accumulated under the heading of Financial Assets Reserve.

-(iii) Derecognition
+(iv) Derecognition